kushagra10025/Real-Time-Communication-Specially-Abled/README.md

 Currently, Sign Recognition is available __only for alphabets A-I__ and not for J-Z, since J-Z alphabets also require Gesture Recognition for them to be able to be predicted correctly to a certain degree of accuracy.

+> __IMP NOTE:__ Due to GitHub Upload Limit Error h5 files have been uploaded as Zip in the repository.
+Alternatively the can be found at the following link : [H5 Model Download Link](https://drive.google.com/drive/folders/17gfBJTRX2hhtoWDzQjAeXD6DYc6U-hBu?usp=sharing)

 ## Demonstration Video

 Find the Demo Video [Here](https://www.youtube.com/watch?v=X1ZXAFHIKHc) or [https://www.youtube.com/watch?v=X1ZXAFHIKHc](https://www.youtube.com/watch?v=X1ZXAFHIKHc)